 International Women’s Day Ideas for the Classroom

 The United Nations officially recognised International Women’s Day in 1975, and it’s been honoured around the world ever since.
-But why do we set this day aside every March here in Australia, and what can our kids learn from it?
+But why do we set this day aside every March here in Australia, and what can our students learn from it?

 Explore the history and importance of setting aside a day to talk about the impact of women on society and ways to ensure there is gender equality in your own classroom.